FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 Some of these requirements will be met through the controls presented here.
 This is because security needs can overlap across diffrent selected controls.

 > [!NOTE]
->  NIST RMF _freely available_ documented controls have cross-refference mappings to NIST Documents. \
+>  NIST _freely available_ documented controls have cross-refference mappings to NIST Documents. \
 > (NIST Computer Security Resource Center, n.d.)
 >
 > These control mappings are used in the `ISO/IEC 27001:2022` collumn below.